david1707/music_store_scraper/README.md

-# music_store_scraper
+# Music Store Scraper
-A Scrapy script to scrap all the instruments of a certain type (Bass, Guitar, Drums, etc)
+A Scrapy (Python Framework) script to fetch all the instruments of a certain type (Bass, Guitar, Drums, etc)

 ## Work In Progress
+Right now only fetches:
+- Brand
+- Name
+- Rating
+- Description
+- URL

-Right it is a WIP.
-After parsing and yielding the instruments, I'll start adding things to the pipelines, items, downloading images, etc
+I'll start adding things to the pipelines, items, downloading images, more instrument information, etc